Information flow: from old to new

 In the second sentence you offer new information first (the color "red" is a unfamiliar attribute of the thing they already know--"car").

-How important is given to new?
+How important is old to new?

 The Topic Position